 In this process, male sperm is introduced into the female genital tract in order to achieve fertilization.
 The most common technique of artificial insemination in human beings is intrauterine insemination.

 This concept is a form of artificial insemination.
 It is classified into different phases.

 First, ovarian stimulation takes place; therefore, the patient initially is pre-treated with GnRH-antagonists.
 The hypophysis is blocked and insensitive to the body’s own GnRH.
 Follicles evenly grow under therapy.
 The stimulation of follicular maturation is continued with HMG or FSH.
 The growth is sonographically monitored.
 As soon as it reaches a specific size, the administration of beta-HCG takes place.
 Ovulation is induced like this.

 Next is the in-vitro cultivation.
-After 3-6 hours, the sperm are added to the oocytes.
+After 3-6 hours, the sperm is added to the oocytes.
 They are incubated in the culture medium.
-After 48 hours, usually 3 embryos develop.
+After 48 hours, usually, 3 embryos develop.

-Afterwards, the embryo transfer follows with a sterile special catheter into the cavum uteri.
-To assist the luteal phase, the patient is given beta-HCG or progesterone.
+Afterward, the embryo transfer follows with a sterile special catheter into the cavum uteri.
+To assist in the luteal phase, the patient is given beta-HCG or progesterone.